 • Irritability, depression, difficulty concentrating

-Athletes and bodybuilders (both males and females) who use anabolic steroids to increase muscle mass or improve their athletic performance are likely to experience high testosterone levels.
+Athletes and bodybuilders (both males and females) who use anabolic steroids to increase muscle mass or improve their athletic performance are likely to experience high testosterone UK levels.
 The main side effects are:

 High blood pressure

 Though treatments for male hypogonadism highly depend on the cause, TRT (i.e. testosterone replacement therapy) is one of the most commonly employed therapies.
 If a man identifies low testosterone symptoms and blood analysis confirms the medical condition, your physician may recommend TRT.